PowerShell/Polaris/README.md

 At this point, you can now run `Import-Module ./Polaris.psm1` to start using Polaris!
 Checkout [the wiki](https://github.com/PowerShell/Polaris/wiki) for more usage!

 You can also run all the Pester tests by running `Invoke-Pester` in the `test` directory.
-You may need the [fork of Pester that supports PowerShell 6](https://github.com/powershell/psl-pester).
+You may need the [fork of Pester that supports PowerShell Core 6](https://github.com/powershell/psl-pester).

 _Installation from the PowerShell Gallery coming soon!_